nicolasdanelon/UnofficialDocs/source/customization/settings.rst

 settings.
 However, here's a rule of thumb:

-Always place your personal settings files under *Packages/User* to guarantee that they will take precedence over any other conflicting settings files.
+Always place your personal settings files under *Packages/User* to guarantee they will take precedence over any other conflicting settings files.

-With that out of the way, let's unveil the mysteries of how settings work to please masochistic readers.
+With that out of the way, let's unveil, to please masochistic readers, the mysteries of how settings work.

 Format